Archive for the ‘Driver Info’ Category

 Regional, OTR, or Vocational Trucking: What’s Right for You

-Truck driving is a popular occupation and it’s important to weigh your options and find what the best fit is for you.
+Truck driving is a popular occupation, and it’s important to weigh your options and find what the best fit is for you.
 There are three main types of trucking:

-2. OVER THE ROAD (OTR) – A long-haul otr driver can spend weeks at a time on the road, with coast-to-coast loads.
+2. OVER THE ROAD (OTR): A long-haul OTR driver can spend weeks at a time on the road with coast-to-coast loads.

 How Does Traffic Congestion Affect Commercial Trucking?

 Traffic jams are incredibly irritating for many Americans.
 As long as we have driven cars, it seems as though we have all been driving to the same place at the same time.
 This leads to traffic congestion and stress for many drivers.
 All of this traffic has a significant impact on the commercial trucking industry.
-So how does traffic congestion affect commercial trucking? (more…)
+So how does traffic congestion affect commercial trucking?
+Read the rest of this entry >>

 Warranty Options When Purchasing Pre-Owned